SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2023/building-selenium.md

 To complicate matters, there’s plenty of pieces we want to share between the language bindings you’ll be using.
-Examples include the “atoms” (re-usable pieces of javascript that perform common functions – such as “isDisplayed” or “getText” – that we want to work the same way no matter which language you prefer to write tests in), things like our CDP support, which uses shared files that describe all the available functions we can call, and the new Selenium Manager, which
+Examples include the “atoms” (re-usable pieces of javascript that perform common functions – such as “isDisplayed” or “getAttribute” – that we want to work the same way no matter which language you prefer to write tests in), things like our CDP support, which uses shared files that describe all the available functions we can call, and the new Selenium Manager, which